How CleanHub Plastic Credits Work: A Step-by-Step Guide

 When you buy from a company, like Tangie, that gives profits towards the ethical treatment of workers while helping to keep plastic waste from entering the oceans, you can feel good about the purchases you make that help clean your home, your body or your pet while keeping the flow going in the right direction!

-When people are treated equally for pay, have safe workplaces, and have can chance for improvement in their lives, our global society becomes a better place.
-When the planet has less trash floating in it and our water sources are cleaner, you have a healthier future ahead.
+When people are treated equally for pay, have safe workplaces, and have a chance for improvement in their lives, our global society becomes a better place.
+When the planet has less trash floating in it, and our water sources are cleaner, you have a healthier future ahead.
 These changes are beneficial ripples that reach far into the generations ahead of you.

 CleanHub’s strategy is based on both social and environmental impacts.
 By collaborating with local waste management teams, they create sustainable waste management systems, empower communities through education and fair job opportunities, and prevent the open burning or disposal of plastic.